School of Law and Social Science

 Collaboration with Eliezer Gomes da Silva, Attorney of Justice of the Public Ministry of Paraná, Brazil

-Course Leader for the BA [Hons] Criminology and Criminal Justice Programme
+Course Leader for the Postgraduate LLM Programmes and Senior Lecture on the MA Criminology (with Optional Professional Placement) and BA [Hons] Criminology and Criminal Justice Programmes.